sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_08.rst

 state of the world is similar to the null (but not identical) then the power of the test is going to be very low.
 Therefore, it is useful to be able to have some way of quantifying how “similar” the true state of the world is to the null hypothesis.
-A statistic that does thit is called a measure of **effect size** (:ref:`Cohen, 1988 <Cohen_1988>`, :ref:`Ellis, 2010 <Ellis_2010>`).
+A statistic that does this is called a measure of **effect size** (:ref:`Cohen, 1988 <Cohen_1988>`, :ref:`Ellis, 2010 <Ellis_2010>`).

 Effect size is defined slightly differently in different contexts (and